 Dorado Academy recognizes the importance of assigning meaningful, reasonable, and quality homework to students.
 The purpose of homework is to promote mastery of skills and concepts taught during classroom instruction.
 Homework shall include but not be limited to activities or tasks that reinforce concepts taught in class.
-Work assigned for home is left to the discretion of the teacher, as the professional in charge of the group who best understands your child's needs and progress.

 - It is the policy of the school that homework should be tasks that students can complete (mostly) without parental assistance.
-Projects assigned by a teacher will be clearly explained to the students, directions and assessment criteria will be given orally, in writing and/or posted in Plus Portal.
+Projects assigned by a teacher will be clearly explained to the students, directions and assessment criteria will be given orally and in writing or posted in Plus Portal and Teams.
 Teachers will take into consideration materials needed and time allotted.
 Group projects may be given in grades 6-12 and they should be coordinated among grade and subject level.
-It is the responsibility of the individual student to participate appropriately. - Homework may be assigned Monday through Thursday. - Parents should provide a regular time and quiet place for study.
-Distractions that interfere with the completion of the child's work should be eliminated.
+It is the responsibility of the individual student to participate appropriately. - Homework may be assigned Monday through Thursday and is left to the discretion of the teacher, as the professional in charge of the group who best understands the student's needs and progress. - Students will assume increased responsibility for their assignments as they progress in school.
+Dorado Academy follows the "10-minute Rule" in which students should be doing about 10 minutes of homework per night per grade level.
+For example, 60 minutes of homework for 6th grade, 70 minutes for 7th grade, 80 minutes for 8th grade, and so on. - Parents should provide a regular time and quiet place for study.
+Distractions that interfere with the completion of the student's work should be eliminated.